slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Control what you can: [what you’re primed by](introduction.md#the-real-you), [who you are around](chapter_2_groups.md#on-family-and-friends), the ideas and problems you [focus](#on-focus-priorities-and-productivity) on.
 Ignore the rest.

 Consuming information gives the control freak an illusion of control.
 He doesn't want to acknowledge that the universe doesn't make sense and he doesn't trust himself to handle disorder in a situation that will get out of his league or skillset.

+Disorder is not a mistake; it’s our default.
+Order is always artificial and temporary.

 > *'If things seem under control, you’re just not going fast enough.' -- Mario Andretti (F1 pilot)*